Call Recovery Ranger for help today. +1-866-256-2052 Helpline Information

 A benzodiazepine is a type of psychoactive drug that is commonly used to treat anxiety and other mental health conditions.
 Benzodiazepines work by binding to the GABA receptors in the brain, which helps to reduce stress and anxiety.
 They are also used to treat insomnia and are sometimes used to treat seizures and other medical conditions.

-Read More: Is Benzodiazepine An Opiate?
+Read More: Is Dalmane A Benzodiazepine?

 Benzodiazepines are classified as Schedule IV drugs, meaning they have a low potential for abuse and dependence.
 Common benzodiazepines include Xanax, Klonopin, and Valium.